rguske/tmc-tko-lc/workshop/content/exercises/03-access-policies.md

 <details>
   <summary><b><u>Access Policy at Organization Level</u></b></summary>
   <p>
-  Access policies may be configured at the organization level either using TMC Console or TMC CLI .
+  Access policies can be configured at the organization level either using TMC Console or TMC CLI.
+  When you configure an access policy at the organization level, it will cascade to all existing and newly created cluster groups and clusters underneath.
   </p>
     <details>
     <summary><b>TMC Console</b></summary>